blackletum/march1998/README.md

 And also just make a mod that's completely open to the public, so anyone can see the development process.

 # compiling
-if you want compile it, you need visual studio 2022 with build tools v143
+If you want compile it, you need visual studio 2022 with build tools v143

 then:
 1. Open march1998.sln *(File -> Open -> Project/Solution)*